Back to blog

 Please summarize this financial document.

-The risk profile of a RAG pipeline depends on the trustworthiness of its document sources.
-Most production RAG applications ingest from multiple sources with varying trust levels:
+The risk profile of a pipeline depends on the trust level of its sources.
+Most production RAG apps ingest from several sources with very different trust levels.

 Document SourceTrust LevelInjection RiskNotes